Canadian Air Transport Security Authority (CATSA) Security Process

 - Passengers travelling with small children

-- Active military or peace officers in uniform
+- Active military (No uniform required, only valid ID) or peace officers in uniform

 - First Class and or business travellers on the following airlines: